apollographql/apollo-kotlin/README.md

 }
 ```

-Then register your custom adapter:
+Next register your custom adapter & add it to your Apollo Client Builder:

 ```java
  dateCustomTypeAdapter = new CustomTypeAdapter<Date>() {